 ‘What you need now is rest, not an explanation.
 I don’t want to stress you out any further.
 It’s better you learn later, I say.
 Do you want me to pleasure you again, Pile?
 Would you like that, eh?’

 Pile couldn’t talk.
 He felt a void in his stomach and didn’t doubt that it too was missing.
 Margaret giggled as she undressed herself.
 It was more tolerable in the darkness where Pile couldn’t see her so easily, and this time he managed to stay awake, even starting to encourage her in certain ways; she enjoyed taking orders and wheezed with excitement.
 As they fucked, the moon appeared in the parting at the top of the curtains to watch.
-By the end, they were both covered in slime, and her loose skin lay over him like a blanket.
+By the end, the moon had gone again, and they were both covered in slime, her loose skin covering him like a blanket.
+The pygmy head, Pile saw, had rotated away.

 ‘Margaret?’